aws-samples/aws-cloudfront-samples/README.md

 For more information on ip-ranges.json, read the documentation on [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).

+## amazon-cloudfront-staging-to-production

+This is a python command line script that replicates staging distribution to production.

+You can define environment variables separately and pipeline your changes.

 ***

 Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.